rosfran/customer-api/README.md

 ```
 ### Technical Solution

-The solution is implemented in a layered structure, based on the MVC: `controllers` (where we implement REST API endpoints - they are the point of contact with the Users),
+The solution is implemented in a layered structure (sometimes called hexagonal architecture), based on the MVC: `controllers` (where we implement REST API endpoints -
-`services` (which interfaces with the controllers on actions which implements high level requirements and coordinates actions among other services), repositories (which access the permanent storage),
+they are the point of contact with the Users), `services` (which interfaces with the controllers on actions which implements high level requirements and coordinates
+actions among other services), repositories (which access the permanent storage).
 The technologies used for the REST API were: Java 17, Spring Boot, Spring Framework, Spring Security, Spring Data JPA, Hibernate, PostgreSQL, etc.

 The database used was PostgreSQL 14.6.